-PA systems with dedicated guitar inputs are so rare
+PA systems with dedicated guitar inputs are so rare you just can't count with that |

 Yes, this means you can use your home studio gear to plug your electric guitar to PA in church, school, gigs or wherever PA may be found.